FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/01-Tenant-and-Identity/README.md

 Azure subscriptions establish a trust relationship with a Microsoft Entra ID tenant.

-The tenant authenticates identities, while the Azure subscription relies on those identities to perform authorization through Azure RBAC.
+The tenant is responsible for authenticating identities.

+Azure Resource Manager trusts the tenant to verify identities before Azure RBAC evaluates permissions.

-If an Azure subscription is transferred to another tenant, Azure RBAC assignments and identity relationships must be reconfigured because security principals are unique to each tenant.
+If an Azure subscription is transferred to another tenant, Azure RBAC assignments and identity relationships must be recreated because security principals are unique to each Microsoft Entra ID tenant.

 ---